Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 The proof of these statements are exactly the same as the proofs of Theorem~\ref{prop:MainResult} and Corollary~\ref{cor:MainResult}, except that every statement in the proof holds $\nu^\infty$-almost surely.

-This Theorem and Corollary can be applied for different probabilistic cellular automata, for exemple when we mix two one sided captive CA (see Figure~\ref{fig:PCACaptive}).
-We are going to detail two exemples from the literature and obtain new information about its limit measures (Section~\ref{section.FatesDensity} and~\ref{section.Regnault-Remilia-line}).
+This Theorem and Corollary can be applied for different probabilistic cellular automata, for example when we mix two one sided captive CA (see Figure~\ref{fig:PCACaptive}).
+We are going to detail two examples from the literature and obtain new information about its limit measures (Section~\ref{section.FatesDensity} and~\ref{section.Regnault-Remilia-line}).